MartinPetkov/GCTF2021BeginnersQuestWriteups/17-misc-golf/README.md

   return bytes(bytearray(output))
 ```

 We see in two places one line to define the `output` list and several lines to populate it.
+These can done all at once.
 We also see a for-loop populating a list, which can be converted to a list comprehension.

 ```python
 def make_tlv(type, byte_data):